akleinhesselink/akleinhesselink.github.io/content/home/about.md

 # Biography

-I'm currently a postdoc in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
-I am looking for career opportunities that combine my passion for natural history, education and/or ecological restoration and conservation.
+I am currently a postdoc in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
+I am looking for career opportunities that combine my passion for natural history, environmental education and ecological restoration and conservation.

-My postdoctoral research focused has focused on two main areas:

-1. Providing a general definition for higher order interactions (HOIs) and in testing for their strength in natural ecosystems. [biorXiv Preprint](https://www.biorxiv.org/content/10.1101/857920v1)
-2. Building on previous work in the Kraft lab [Kraft et al. 2015](https://www.pnas.org/content/112/3/797.short) I am working to develop a more general understanding of how plant functional traits influence community composition and competition between species.